umairatl/artiselite-assessment/README.md

 # artiselite-assessment
-tech assessment for interview for artiselite
+tech assessment for interview for artiselite - newslist